 - 2 tsp sea salt

-- 1 cup shredded cheddar cheese (from organic, grass-fed cows)
+- 1 cup shredded cheddar cheese (organic, grass-fed)

 Supplies for Canning Refried Beans